Refactoring step by step: extract validation logic from a method

 ¿ What are the improvements compared to the previous version?

-• There are 3 clear steps: 2 validations and the valid case.
+- There are 3 clear steps: 2 validations and the valid case.
 There are some blank lines intentionally left to increase readability.

-• Reducing unnecessarily nested if statements. throw statements interrupt execution flow, so there’s no need to do if-else style.
+statements interrupt execution flow, so there’s no need to do if-else style.

 I did this change using Webstorm from Jetbrains, where I could do these sequence of automatic refactorings:

-• Set the cursor in the first if, then I opened the suggestions tool (Alt-Enter is the default shortcut but it might be different in your setup).
-There’s an option called “flip if-else”.
+, then I opened the suggestions tool (Alt-Enter is the default shortcut but it might be different in your setup).
+There’s an option called “flip if-else”. - Set the cursor in the first

-• Repeat the two above steps for the second validation (flip if-else, then unwrap else)
+and trigger the suggestions menu again.
+In this case, I chose “unwrap else”. - Repeat the two above steps for the second validation (flip if-else, then unwrap else)

 The suggestions menu is great when you know you want to do something, but you don’t know how the action is called, or you don’t know the shortcut.